- Knowing its audience is now predominantly watching online video, Maybelline Philippines went 100% digital for a new campaign.

 While rolling out its new video content, Maybelline also decided to gauge the effectiveness of its chosen online video platforms.
-So the brand tapped third-party measurement company MOAT to track and compare its video ads across platforms, look beyond simple reach metrics and focus on viewability, and learn where its most engaged audiences were spending their time.
+So the brand engaged a third-party measurement company to track and compare its video ads across platforms, look beyond simple reach metrics and focus on viewability, and learn where its most engaged audiences were spending their time.

 Finding the right video platform to reach and engage Filipinas

-Maybelline brought on MOAT’s expertise to measure two of the most important factors in online video efficiency: viewability and completion quality.
-Viewability comes down to two things: 1) the ad takes up 50% or more of the screen it’s playing on, and 2) the ad plays for more than two seconds after it renders.
+Maybelline wanted to measure two of the most important factors in online video efficiency: viewability and completion quality.
+Viewability comes down to two things: 1) 50% or more of the ad’s pixels are on the screen, and 2) the ad plays for more than two seconds after it renders.
 Completion quality is the percentage of video completions that are both audible and visible.

 Because YouTube is a destination where people come specifically to watch video content, its users are much more engaged, attentive, and tuned in.
 Inspired by that insight, Maybelline’s marketing team decided to make YouTube their prime platform for the new campaign.